-At its most fundamental level, a course syllabus is essentially a contract between the instructor and the student and is a vital tool for communicating expectations between students and faculty.
+At one level, a course syllabus is a contract between the instructor and the student and is a vital tool for communicating expectations between students and faculty.
 A well-constructed syllabus provides a road map for the course, answers frequently asked questions, can help to lessen student anxiety, and allows the faculty member to concentrate on instruction.

 At another level, though, a syllabus is the embodiment of your philosophy of teaching and learning, and sets the tone for the course.
-Implicit in every assignment, every choice of textbook, every discussion topic should be an indication of what you want your students to learn from your course and why you want them to learn it.
-Because critical thinking is at the heart of academic work, emphasize how your course will help them develop the kinds of skills with inquiry and problem solving that will benefit them throughout their time in college and into their lives as professionals.
+Implicit in every policy, every assignment, every choice of textbook, every discussion topic should be an indication of what you want your students to learn from your course and why you want them to learn it.
+Because critical thinking is at the heart of academic work, you should emphasize how your course will help students develop the kinds of skills with inquiry and problem solving that will benefit them throughout their time in college and into their lives as professionals.

-The following checklist can assist you in determining whether your syllabus includes all of the components considered essential.
+However, the following checklists can assist you in determining whether your syllabus includes all of the components considered essential.
 (And for a quick tool that will generate all the precise dates of your course meetings this semester, see this schedule generator.)

 Show All | Hide All